 There will be two rounds of application review.
-The deadline for the first round is 7:00AM PST on Monday, October 19, 2020.
-The deadline for the second round is 7:00AM PST on Monday, January 4, 2021.
+The deadline for the first round is 7:00AM PST on Monday, October 18, 2021.
+The deadline for the second round is 7:00 AM PST on Monday, November 19, 2021.
 Applications will be evaluated on a rolling basis and preference will be given to first-round applicants.
-The fellowship is open to international applications.
-In the past, we have welcomed fellows who have OPT employment authorization or require J or TN visas.
-However, due to the pandemic, the availability of a visa or work authorization will depend on current conditions.
-(Click here for current information on visa restrictions.)
-Please apply online at https://law.stanford.edu/empirical-research-fellowship/.
+The position is visa sponsorship eligible (J-1) and applicants with OPT are also eligible for this position.
+Please apply online at https://law.stanford.edu/research/sls-fellowships/empirical-research-fellowships/.
 Make sure to upload each of the following: